JoshuaWise/koa-vapr-comparison/README.md

 The text assumes prior exposure to relevant programming concepts such as asynchronicity and higher-order functions, which are heavily utilized in Node.js.
 A familiarity with the HTTP protocol is also assumed, and direct experience with popular HTTP frameworks such as [Express](https://github.com/expressjs/express) is preferred.

-Throughout the study, we'll be referencing many seemingly third party code modules.
+Throughout the study, we'll be referencing many external code modules.
 A few of these modules are actually written by the same author as this study and will identified as such, as to be explicit about implied conflicts of interest.

 ## 1. Power and Elegance